michelesr/thesis/src/mvaa.md

 instanced with a singe command.
 Docker compose is written in the *Python* programming language.

+### Installation

+Docker Compose can be installed with *PIP*, the Python package manager:

+    # pip2 install docker-compose

+Python 3 is not supported.
+Docker Compose is only a wrapper to Docker functions, and Docker has to be installed in the system.
+PIP can be installed in Debian with the command:

+    # apt-get install python-pip

+Currently Docker Compose is not supported on Windows operating system.
+Install instructions for other GNU/Linux distributions can be found on Docker Compose online documentation.
+Docker Toolbox for Mac OS X includes Docker Compose.

 ### The docker-compose.yml configuration file

 The `docker-compose.yml` configuration file Docker Compose contains a